idealparable/BibleQ/DidLazarusWriteJohn.md

 ## Say Again?

-Hebrew "language culture" (how their culture used language, regardless of whether expressing their thoughts in Hebrew, Greek, or Aramaic or anything else) used *repitition* of "all" or synonyms to push toward a literal / universal all.
+Hebrew "language culture" (how their culture used language, regardless of whether expressing their thoughts in Hebrew, Greek, or Aramaic or anything else) used *repetition* of "all" or synonyms to push toward a literal / universal all.

 Notice in the verse I quoted above, Jesus only uses an "all" word once.